tideways/profiler/README.md

   shutdown handler will take care of it.
 - If you are using the PECL extension should guard calls to the profiler with `if (class_exists('QafooLabs\Profiler'))` to avoid fatal errors when the extension is not installed.
-- Xhprof profiling is sampled at random intervals (every 1% request at the moment) and in the other cases just a wall-time of the full request and memory information is collected.
+- Xhprof profiling is sampled at random intervals (defaults to 10% request at the moment) and in the other cases just a wall-time of the full request and memory information is collected.
+You can overwrite the sampling rate by passing a value between 0 (0%) and 10000 (100%) as a second argument to `QafooLabs\Profiler::start()`.

 ## Custom Timers